-TU Dublin City Campus has a unique mentorship programme for female students in Engineering and Computing to address gender equality.
-The purpose is to bring students, ranging from females in apprenticeship up through postgraduates in engineering and computing, together with women role models who are actively working in ABB, Amazon, Arup, Dublin City Council, Eaton Intelligent Power, Eigrid, ESB, MasterCard, SAP, Schneider Electric and Workhuman.
+TU Dublin has a unique mentorship programme for female students in Engineering and Computing to address gender equality.
+The purpose is to bring students, ranging from females in apprenticeship up through postgraduates in engineering and computing, together with women role models who are working in ABB, Amazon, Arup, Dublin City Council, Eaton Intelligent Power, Eigrid, ESB, MasterCard, SAP, Schneider Electric and Workhuman.
 Training for mentors and TU Dublin staff is provided by Engineers Ireland.

 Discussing the programme, Leslie Shoemaker, Programme Coordinator, explains, “Research shows that mentorship works.
 Our goal is to provide female students with role models who can offer guidance about career opportunities in engineering, provide support and tools for navigating these male-dominated industries, and entice and retain more women in these fields.
 We need to dispel the myth that these are male-only professions.
-We need young women to know how engineering and computing are great and rewarding career options where they can really make difference.”
+We need young women to understand how engineering and computing are great and rewarding career options where they can really make difference.”

 Why Create This Initiative?

 The ESTeEM program is something I am particularly proud to be involved in.
-I was lucky enough to become involved at the inception stages and have been amazed to see the response, support and growth of the program over the last 2 years.
+I was lucky enough to become involved in the inception stages and have been amazed to see the response, support and growth of the program over the last 2 years.
 The fact that so many mentors are willing to give up their time to volunteer and encourage students who will hopefully follow in their footsteps is very rewarding to see at the events.
-With such a gender gap in STEM subjects at third level, I believe the coordinated effort is required between industry and University’s to promote STEM subjects.
+With such a gender gap in STEM subjects at third-level, I believe the coordinated effort is required between industry and University’s to promote STEM subjects.
 The fact that the program has already gone full circle as we have now had former students who attended as a mentee now becoming mentors and representing their new employers to, is a testament to how successful this program has become in such a short space of time.

 Stephen Robinson Director | MARSON Consulting Engineers, BEng Tech, BSc, MSc, CEng